How To Overcome Your Fear Of Heights

 What are the symptoms of a phobia of heights?

-If you have a fear of heights, it can be valuable to discern whether your fear is part of a phobia, which is one of several anxiety disorders found in the latest diagnostic and statistical manual (DSM V).
-It is one of the most common phobias, and includes a persistent fear of high places that can affect your everyday life.
+If you have a fear of heights or acrophobia, it can be valuable to discern whether your fear is part of a phobia, which is one of several anxiety disorders found in the DSM-V. It’s one of the most common phobias, and includes a persistent fear of high places that can affect your everyday life.

 Below are a few symptoms that are common in those with acrophobia, which may occur when you are confronted with a visual height: